RVirmoors/rolypoly/README.md

 currently works as a Python + Max ensemble (see [/py](/py) folder) - [intro video](https://youtu.be/UHBIzfc5DCI)

-work on fully integrated Max external NOW IN PROGRESS
+work on fully integrated Max external NOW IN PROGRESS (July '22)

 ## build (Win)